Compare Cherry vs Maple Cabinets Costs

 Cherry Cabinets Cons

-- Softer wood - Cherry is a slightly softer wood than maple, so it tends to scratch and dent more easily.
-That being said, it is still a very durable wood.
+• Softer wood - Cherry is a softer than most maple, so it tends to scratch and dent more easily.
+That being said, it is still very durable.

-- Darkens over time - Cherry will naturally darken over time, and in some cases it will darken unevenly.
+• Darkens over time - Cherry will naturally darken over time, and in some cases it will darken unevenly.
+One cabinet might be a different shade than another when the cabinets are older.
+Or, a single door might develop several different shades over time.

 Maple Cabinets